CrunchyData/postgres-operator/docs/content/Upgrade/upgrade4.md

 For the cluster(s) you wish to upgrade, scale down any replicas, if necessary (see `pgo scaledown --help` for more information on command usage) page for more information), then delete the cluster

+For 4.2:

+        pgo delete cluster <clustername> --keep-backups --keep-data

+For 4.0 and 4.1:

         pgo delete cluster <clustername>

+and then, for all versions, delete the "backrest-repo-config" secret, if it exists:

+        kubectl delete secret <clustername>-backrest-repo-config

 ##### Please note the name of each cluster, the namespace used, and be sure not to delete the associated PVCs or CRDs!